sathish-t/nanopore-mod-course/materials/base-mod-detection.md

 format so that we can get a quick look at our modification calls.
 We will be using the `modkit` program developed by ONT that takes mod BAM files as input and produces tabulated data or summary statistics as output.
-One of the functions provided is `modkit extract`.
+One of the functions provided is `modkit extract full`.

 Please run the code below and inspect the output tsv file.
 The most important columns are `read_id`, `forward_read_position`, and `mod_qual` as these answer